JBarker90/ansible_tutorial/docs/ansible-ad-hoc_commands.md

 ```

-### 4. You can upgrade existing packages using the following
+### 4. You can upgrade existing packages using the following:

 ```
 ansible all -m apt -a "name=openssl state=latest" --become --ask-become-pass
 ```

-Example: On one of the lab servers I saw that the openssl package needed to be upgraded.
+Example: On one of the lab servers, I saw that the openssl package needed to be upgraded.
 So this command will use apt to upgrade to the "latest state".
-There was a bunch of output so this in just the first few important lines
+There was a bunch of output so this is just the first few important lines

 ```
 jonathan@dockerhost-01:~/ansible_tutorial$ ansible all -m apt -a "name=openssl state=latest" --become --ask-become-pass